bennymi/ato-ui/src/docs/tokens/background.md

 ## Light & Dark Mode

 `bg- (color)-(shade1)-(shade2)`: In light mode the background is set with the color and the first shade, and in dark mode the second shade is used instead.
+It also sets the appropriate text colors for the shades.

-Example: `bg-surface-50-950` becomes `bg-surface-50 dark:bg-surface-950`.
+Example: `bg-surface-50-950` becomes `surface-50 dark:surface-950`.
 Toggle the dark / light switch to see the changes.

 <div class="flex my-4">
-    {#each ['bg-primary-700-200 text-on-primary-700 dark:text-on-primary-200', 'bg-secondary-200-700 text-on-secondary-200 dark:text-on-secondary-700', 'bg-tertiary-700-300 text-on-tertiary-700 dark:text-on-tertiary-300'] as token}
+    {#each ['bg-primary-700-200', 'bg-secondary-200-700', 'bg-tertiary-700-300'] as token}
         <div class="h-20 flex-1 {token} flex justify-center items-center">
-            {token.split(' ')[0]}
+            {token}
         </div>
     {/each}
 </div>